Public opinions on the recent spike in gas prices

 As soon as the prices went up, it made one resident of St. Albans want to switch to something more efficient.
 “Up until about two months ago, I was driving a diesel car, so there was a point in time when I was paying about $75 to fill my tank,” said Owen Leavey.
 “Recently I switched to a hybrid and I am saving at least $25 to $30 per tank.”

-GasBuddy reports the average cost in Vermont is $4.42, the lowest price being in Rutland at $4.19, and the highest in White River Junction at $4.69.
+GasBuddy reports the average cost in Vermont is $4.42, with the lowest price $4.19 in Rutland at $4.19 and the highest at $4.69 in White River Junction.

 “Here locally in Vermont we have seen gas increase 13 cents over the last week, and that is due to the rise and cost of crude oil,” said Daniel Goodman, Public Affairs Manager at AAA Northern New England.